The big guide to corporate event photography

 You should calculate your costs first.
 See what material you need, how far and long you need to travel to the venue, and how many hours you will photograph and edit the photos.
 With all those costs in mind, you can start discussing prices.
 Ask for a bit more than your costs.
 How much you can ask will also depend on your client.

 Everyone has their preferred way to flash.
-For me, it’s tilted the flash to a 45-degree angle with a Godox diffusion dome and around -1.5 flash compensation.
+For me, it tilts the flash to a 45-degree angle with a Godox diffusion dome and around -1.5 flash compensation.
 This adds a bit of extra light without the images getting too flat.

-There’s no one answer, but I suggest that if you could only bring one lens, you should bring the 50mm.
-This one is flexible to do it all reasonably well.
+There’s no answer, but I suggest that if you could only bring one lens, you should either bring the 50mm or 24-70mm.
+These are flexible to do everything reasonably well.

 Maybe start with photographing local events.
 Send the organization an email in advance to ask for permission.
 This is a great way to build up experience and a portfolio.
 Who knows, the organization might use your photos and promote you.
 Sometimes working for exposure is fine.